Arikedb/arikedb-doc/configuration/general.md

 Arikedb server configurations are divided in some sections.
 Lets break down the general section, its parameters and all the options to set them up.

-InN the `config.toml` file, you can find this parameters under the section `[general]`.
+In the `config.toml` file, you can find this parameters under the section `[general]`.
 A basic example configuration of this section is:

 ```toml
 [general]